 If you're creating your own sorbet recipe, you'll have to play around with the ratio of sugar, water, and fruit depending on the level of sweetness you prefer.
 Too much sugar will result in a soft and syrupy sorbet, while too little sugar makes the sorbet hard and grainy.

-In addition to the core ingredients, pasteurized egg whites can be added in during the churning process to hinder ice crystals and improve the texture.
+In addition to the core ingredients, pasteurized egg whites can be added during the churning process to hinder ice crystals and improve the texture.

 7. Ice Cream from Around the World

 We can't forget that almost every country has its own unique version of ice cream.
 Rolled ice cream from Thailand/Malaysia, kulfi from India, dondurma from Turkey, and mochi from Japan.
 Although I'm not personally familiar with some of these types of ice creams, I wanted to point you to authentic recipes that could teach you more about each one.
 There's a whole world of ice cream around us, so don't forget to keep your eye out for these during your travels!
 I will definitely be trying these recipes soon!

 I love trying new recipes!
 Let’s discover new recipes together on Pinterest!

 P.S.
 If you made any of these types of ice cream from the series, share a picture with me on Instagram using #HomebodyEats.
 I love seeing your creations!!